chirpstack/chirpstack-gateway-os/docs/content/use/getting-started.md

     main:
         parent: use
 weight: 2
-description: Getting started with the LoRa Gateway OS.
+description: Getting started with the ChirpStack Gateway OS.
 ---

-# Getting started with LoRa Gateway OS
+# Getting started with ChirpStack Gateway OS

-These steps describe how to get started with LoRa Gateway OS **after** you have [installed](/lora-gateway-os/install/) LoRa Gateway OS on your gateway.
+These steps describe how to get started with ChirpStack Gateway OS **after** you have [installed](/gateway-os/install/) ChirpStack Gateway OS on your gateway.

-**Important:** The **lora-gateway-os-full** image will setup the PostgreSQL on its first boot.
+**Important:** The **chirpstack-gateway-os-full** image will setup the PostgreSQL on its first boot.
 This could take a couple of minutes and during this time, the gateway will be less responsive!